Talk to the Team

 Philter vs Private AI (PII Redaction)

 Private AI is a commercial, closed-source PII detection and redaction API with strong multilingual and multi-modal coverage, deployable as a container or used in their cloud.
-Philter is open source under Apache 2.0, self-hosted, and sits inside a broader privacy toolkit.
-Both can run in your own environment, so the real decision is about auditability, policy depth, pricing posture, and breadth versus depth.
+Philter is open source under Apache 2.0, always self-hosted, and sits inside a broader privacy toolkit.
+If you use Private AI's cloud your text leaves your boundary to be scanned; if you run their container it does not, so the decision turns on data egress, auditability, policy depth, pricing posture, and breadth versus depth.
 Here is the honest comparison.

 Deploy Philter in 5 minutes